Returning to Ireland from the United States of America

 Getting a Personal Public Service (PPS) number

+You must wait until you are back in Ireland to apply for your PPS number.
+Before you return, learn more about how to apply.
 Your PPS number is a unique number that helps you access social welfare benefits and public services in Ireland.

 You already have a PPS number if you: